What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Whole raw materials

-Essential oil not less than 0.1%; humidity not more than 14%; total ash no more than 4%; ash insoluble in 10% hydrochloric acid solution, no more than 1%; grayish-brown stems no more than 10%; organic impurity no more than 1%; mineral impurity no more than 0.5%.
+Essential oil not less than 0.1%; humidity no more than 14%; total ash no more than 4%; ash, insoluble in a 10% solution of hydrochloric acid, no more than 1%; grayish-brown stems no more than 10%; organic impurity no more than 1%; mineral impurity no more than 0.5%.

-Essential oil not less than 0.1%; humidity not more than 14%; total ash no more than 4%; ash insoluble in 10% hydrochloric acid solution, no more than 1%; pieces of grayish-brown stems no more than 10%; particles that do not pass through a sieve with holes 5 mm in diameter, no more than 5%; particles passing through a sieve with holes of 0.5 mm diameter, no more than 10%; organic impurity no more than 1%; mineral impurity no more than 0.5%.
+Essential oil not less than 0.1%; humidity no more than 14%; total ash no more than 4%; ash, insoluble in a 10% solution of hydrochloric acid, no more than 1%; pieces of grayish-brown stems no more than 10%; particles that do not pass through a sieve with holes with a diameter of 5 mm, no more than 5%; particles passing through a sieve with holes with a diameter of 0.5 mm, no more than 10%; organic impurity no more than 1%; mineral impurity no more than 0.5%.

 text_fields